 Are you a writer?
 Would you like to write and have your article published on The Educator, please send your articles to email@example.com

-If you are connected with education sector or would like to express your views and opinions on something that requires policy makers’ attention, please feel free to send your comments to email@example.com
+If you are connected with education sector or would like to express your views, opinion on something required policy makers’ attention, please feel free to send your comments to firstname.lastname@example.org